jbrandis/GoogleDriveSync/README.md

 Before use:
 Specify $HOME/.GoogleDriveProperties:

 accountID = youraccount@gmail.com
-clientID = clientID
-clientSecret = clientSecret
+serverHost = public hostname to this server serverPort = port to bind authentication verification web server to